|Nutrition Facts (per serving)|

 This classic angel food cake is made light and delicious with egg whites and no added fat.
-The large amount of egg whites are what make up the leavening for the cake.
+The large amount of egg whites is what make up the leavening for the cake.
 The egg whites are beaten and then the small amount of flour and sugar are folded into them.